brightdigit/Spinetail/README.md

 Here's what's currently implemented with this library:

-- [x] Pulling Your Current List of Newsletters and Campaigns
+- [x] Pulling Your Current List of Campaigns
+- [x] Send Email Campaigns to Your Lists
 - [x] Get Your Audience List
 - [x] Add to Your Audience List
-- [x] Updating Subscriber Tags
+- [x] Updating Subscribers Tags and Interests

 ... and more